-If you are an LGBTQ+ student, it is important to understand that being out while you are abroad can affect your experiences.
-Some countries and cultures are open and accepting of LGBTQ+ people, and same sex marriage is even legal in some countries.
+If you are an LGBTQIA+ student, it is important to understand that being out while you are abroad can affect your experiences.
+Some countries and cultures are open and accepting of LGBTQIA+ people, and same sex marriage is even legal in some countries.
 However, you may encounter stares or even hostility in other places where homosexuality is against the law.

 Depending on where you go, openly displaying affection for your same-sex partner may put your physical safety at risk.
 If you will be staying with a host family, discuss with your study abroad advisor or program director whether or not you should come out to your host family.

 Before you go abroad, find out what kinds of legal rights LGBTQIA+ persons have in your host country.
 For example, in some countries, homosexuality is illegal.
 You’ll also want to research what kinds of behavior are appropriate for friendship and dating.
 Two people of the same gender kissing or holding hands often has a different meaning abroad, so it's important to recognize that this does not necessarily reflect a romantic relationship.